Contact us for help: firstname.lastname@example.org

 When I was at my lowest point, the possibility of mold being a trigger was mentioned to me.
 In Japan the rainy season makes everything so damp that if no precautions are taken even the clothes in your drawers rot with mold!
 Around this time I moved a chest of drawers to clean behind and found a huge growth of mold.
 This had been just a few feet from my bed.

-Chemicals in the workplace, household goods or being used in industry near you may even contribute.
-We have heard of people stop using certain household cleaners or looking at triggers in their work environment.
-More on this below.
+Chemicals in the workplace, household goods or being used in industry near you may contribute.
+We have known of people stop using certain household cleaning products, personal hygiene products, skin care or acne preparation products and their symptoms disappeared.

 Smoking is the most obvious and most doctors will advise Meniere's sufferers to quit.
 Easier said than done I know, but with the smoke clogging up your tubes when what you need is the complete opposite it would make sense to wouldn't it?